uchicago-cmsc15200-spr-22/lab-upstream/lab2/README.md

 test_lab2.c - the automated tests for the lab

-my_echo.c - simple echo program for use in "Useful stuff" section.

 grader.py - a Python file used to compute lab completeness score.
+To use this program, run the automated tests as shown below and then run the grader.

+  $ ./test_lab2 --json > results.log 2> results.json
+  $ python3 grader.py

+($ indicates the Linux command-line prompt and is not included in the command.)

 README.md - this file